intermine/bluegenes/config/dev/README.md

 These properties are read in by [yogthos], which can read in variables in a variety of ways See https://github.com/yogthos/config#yogthosconfig for more details.

 Copy and paste the code below and save it as `config.edn`.
-Don't forget to tweak it to match your properties!
+Don't forget to tweak it to match your preferred properties!

 ```clojure
 {